pandas-dev/pandas/doc/source/user_guide/indexing.rst

 error will be raised (since doing otherwise would be computationally expensive, as well as potentially ambiguous for mixed type indexes).
 For instance, in the above example, ``s.loc[1:6]`` would raise ``KeyError``.

+For the rationale behind this behavior, see :ref:`Endpoints are inclusive <advanced.endpoints_are_inclusive>`.

 .. _indexing.integer: